jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

         setmetatable(new_xrule, {
                 __index = function (table, key)
-                    if key == 'type' then return 'xrule' elseif key == 'rawtype' then return 'xrule' -- 'name' and 'subname' are computed "just in time" -- and then memoized
+                    if key == 'type' then return 'xrule' elseif key == 'subname' then
-                    elseif key == 'subname' then
                         local subname =
                         'r'